Member of the Legislature Assembly: 2011 – Present

-Member of the Legislature Assembly: 2011 – Present**

 Minister of Finance: 2016 – 2018

-    Cameron was first elected to the Legislative Assembly of Manitoba in the 2011 provincial election, in the constituency of Morden—Winkler.
+Cameron was first elected to the Legislative Assembly of Manitoba in 2011 and represents the constituency of Morden—Winkler.

 Currently, under Premier Brian Pallister, Cameron serves as Minister of Health, Seniors and Active Living.
 He is a member of the government’s Planning and Priorities Committee of Cabinet and the Public Sector Compensation Committee of Cabinet.
 Cameron previously served as the Minister of Finance, Minister responsible for the Civil Service, and Chair of the Treasury Board.

-    Cameron loves southern Manitoba – the people, the history, the family focus, the work ethic, and the commitment to helping others.
-Cameron and his wife Shelley have two daughters and a son and currently reside in the City of Morden.
+Cameron loves Manitoba – the people, the history, the family focus, the work ethic, and the commitment to helping others.
+Cameron and his wife Shelley have two daughters and a son and continue to call the City of Morden home.